cloudmesh-community/hid-sp18-523/swagger/cloudmesh/process/README.md

-# Project : REST Service for listing processes details with Swagger
+# REST Service for listing processes details with Swagger

 ## Objective :